Hinna

-Hinna is a borough of the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
-The borough includes the southernmost part of the city, bordering the city of Sandnes.
-The borough of Hillevåg lies to the north, the municipality of Sola lies to the west, and the Gandsfjorden lies to the east.
-Hillevåg was a part of the old municipality of Hetland until 1965.
+Hinna is a borough of the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
+The borough includes the southernmost part of the city, bordering Sandnes Municipality to the south.
+The borough of Hillevåg lies to the north, Sola Municipality lies to the west, and the Gandsfjorden lies to the east.
+Hillevåg was a part of the old Hetland Municipality until 1965.
 The borough has residential areas as well as some industrial areas, especially relating to the oil industry.
-The 15 km2 borough has a population (2016) of 22,581.
-This gives the borough a population density of 1505 PD/km2.
+The 15 km2 borough has a population (2024) of 23,809.

 Neighbourhoods

 Although the borders of "neighbourhoods" (delområder) do not correspond exactly to the borough borders, Hinna roughly consists of the following neighbourhoods: Jåtten, Gausel, Godeset, Forus, and southern Vaulen.

 Politics

-Hinna borough is led by a municipal borough council (kommunedelsutvalg).
-The council consists of 11 members, with the following party allegiances:
+The borough is not independently self-governing, but it falls under the municipal council for Stavanger Municipality.
+The municipal council has delegated some responsibilities to the a borough council (bydelsutvalg) for Hinna.
+The borough council consists of 11 members.
+The tables below show the current and historical composition of the borough council by political party.